-The aim of the present study is to create the directory of the main species used in traditional soapmaking deals within the Sudan savanna zone in Center-North of Côte d'Ivoire.
-From an ethnobotanical approach based on direct structured or semi-structured individual interviews, thirty three plants were recorded, among which seven plants are used for the extraction of the fat (oil, butter) and twenty eight for potash manufacture.
 The intensive use of the stem (trunk and branches) of these species is a real pressure on the resources itself and may lead to the extinction of the most vulnerable one.
 Plants inventoried were ranked according to their importance for the soap makers.
-Several types of plants were identified, from the most known, commonly used and abundant in the study site (Carapa procera, Ceiba pentandra, Cussonia arborea) to the least known, little used and scarce.
+Several types of plants were identified, from the most known, commonly used and abundant in the study site (Carapa procera, Ceiba pentandra and Cussonia arborea) to the least known, little used and scarce.
 The valorization of these resources can be beneficial to concerned population, it is urgent to adopt a sustainable management approach for the preservation of the used species.
+So, 3 plants species (C. procera, P. butyracea and C. arborea) were proposed for possible revalorization.

-Keywords: Côte d'Ivoire, Ethnobotany, Plants, Soap, Sudan Savanna.
+Keywords: Côte d'Ivoire, Plants, Soap, Sudan Savanna.